dariosky/flatdario/README.md

  (check the services documentation down here).
 Apps keys are in `appkeys/` user keys in `userkeys/`.

-*TODO* Desiderata:
-* Share a post to social networks, with a permanent link
-* Be light, fast and save the planet
-* Support for generic RSS feeds, in particular: tumblr, TinyTinyRSS
-* Full-text search for content
-* Login and update content

 # How to use it

 ### collect